Jonathanac27/Jonathanac27/README.md

-# Olá, sou Jonathan A. Carvalho 👋
+# Hello, I'm Jonathan A. Carvalho 👋

-## Sobre mim
+## About me
-Engenheiro de Dados com experiência em arquitetura cloud e soluções de inteligência artificial, especializado na construção de pipelines de dados escaláveis e no desenvolvimento de soluções inovadoras que transformam dados em valor de negócio.
-Minha expertise abrange desde a migração de ambientes tradicionais para arquiteturas modernas em nuvem (AWS) até a implementação de aplicações avançadas com tecnologias de IA generativa e processamento de linguagem natural.
+Data Engineer with experience in cloud architecture and artificial intelligence solutions, specialized in building scalable data pipelines and developing innovative solutions that transform data into business value.
+My expertise ranges from migrating traditional environments to modern cloud architectures (AWS) to implementing advanced applications with generative AI technologies and natural language processing.

-## 🔭 Experiência Profissional
+## 🔭 Professional Experience

 ### SR Data Engineer | John Deere
-**Indaiatuba, São Paulo, Brasil** | Abr 2025 - Presente
+**Indaiatuba, São Paulo, Brazil** | Apr 2025 - Present
-- Contribuo com o time de Data Analytics Engineering na construção e manutenção de Data Products utilizando Python, Apache Spark e Databricks
+- Contributing to the Data Analytics Engineering team in building and maintaining Data Products using Python, Apache Spark and Databricks
-- Colaboro com PM's na definição de requisitos para construção de Data Products
+- Collaborating with PMs on requirements definition for Data Products construction
-- Criação de pipelines de CI/CD utilizando Jenkins e GitHub Actions
+- Creating CI/CD pipelines using GitHub Actions
-- Uso Infrastructure as Code (IaC) com Terraform para gerenciar infraestrutura
+- Using Infrastructure as Code (IaC) with Terraform to manage infrastructure
-- Vou atuar na evolução da cultura de DataOps e promoção de boas práticas de desenvolvimento
+- Working on the evolution of DataOps culture and promoting development best practices

-### PL Engenheiro de Dados | V4 Company
+### PL Data Engineer | V4 Company
-**Campinas, São Paulo, Brasil** | Out 2024 - Abr 2025
+**Campinas, São Paulo, Brazil** | Oct 2024 - Apr 2025
-- Participei da migração de uma arquitetura de Data Warehouse para arquitetura Lakehouse moderna utilizando AWS Managed Airflow para orquestração e DBT para modelagem de dados
+- Participated in the migration from a Data Warehouse architecture to a modern Lakehouse architecture using AWS Managed Airflow for orchestration and DBT for data modeling
-- Desenvolvi sistema de ingestão via API Gateway e Kinesis com processamento de eventos a cada 2 minutos
+- Developed an ingestion system via API Gateway and Kinesis that processes events every 2 minutes
-- Protagonizei o desenvolvimento de provas de conceito utilizando tecnologias de LLM, concebendo uma aplicação de Text-to-SQL com arquitetura multi-agente
+- Led the development of proof of concepts using LLM technologies, creating a Text-to-SQL application with multi-agent architecture
-- Contribuí para modernização do processo CI/CD utilizando AWS CodePipeline e Terraform
+- Contributed to the modernization of the CI/CD process using AWS CodePipeline and Terraform
-- Participei do desenvolvimento de solução de IA para processamento de conteúdo audiovisual com transcrição automática
+- Participated in the development of an AI solution for audiovisual content processing with automatic transcription

-### Engenheiro de Dados
+### Data Engineer
-**São Leopoldo, Rio Grande do Sul, Brasil** | Nov 2023 - Set 2024
+**São Leopoldo, Rio Grande do Sul, Brazil** | Nov 2023 - Sep 2024
-- Extraí dados de diferentes fontes, incluindo bases de dados, APIs e arquivos
+- Extracted data from different sources, including databases, APIs and files
-- Preparei e limpei datasets para análise
+- Prepared and cleaned datasets for analysis
-- Criei pipelines de ETL (Extração, Transformação e Carregamento)
+- Created ETL (Extract, Transform and Load) pipelines
-- Documentei processos, arquiteturas e códigos para facilitar manutenção
+- Documented processes, architectures and code to facilitate maintenance

-## 🛠️ Tecnologias & Ferramentas
+## 🛠️ Technologies & Tools
 ![AWS](https://img.shields.io/badge/-AWS-232F3E?style=flat-square&logo=amazon-aws&logoColor=white)
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![Apache Spark](https://img.shields.io/badge/-Apache%20Spark-E25A1C?style=flat-square&logo=apache-spark&logoColor=white)